 MicroMasters programs are offered by edX in connection with its university partners.
 In addition to offering a pathway to credit, these programs are recognized by employers for their real world relevance.Start MicroMasters Program

-- No, both programs lead to the MSECE.
+- No, both graduate programs lead to the MSECE.
 The only difference is the online delivery method.
-This program is taught by the same faculty and the courses and assessments are the same.
+This program, including core courses and electives, is taught by the same faculty and the courses and assessments - and rigor - are the same.

 - Yes, unless you have received a degree within the last 36 months from a school where English is the primary language of instruction in a country where English is the native language.